particle-iot/docs/src/content/faq/particle-tools/eclipse-debug.md

 ### Setting breakpoints

 To set a breakpoint in the code, double-click in the blue bar to the left of the line number.
-A small icon with a checkmark and a tiny blue circle will appear.
+A small icon with a check mark and a tiny blue circle will appear.

 In this example, I set a breakpoint on line 51.